DomRRuggeri/DomRRuggeri.github.io/index.md

 *    Performed extensive software compatibility checks between Windows XP and 7.

 <font color="#a873b6"><b>IT Service Desk</b></font><font color="#64618D"> |  March 2013 – May 2013</font>

+#### Responsibilities
- Responsibilities included desktop support, software configuration and deployment, and maintaining printing environment.
+Desktop support, software configuration and deployment, and maintaining printing environment.
 Provided and assisted with shared file services for end-users.

-Key Achievements
+#### Key Achievements
-Established relations with various print vendors to implement a replacement of in-place printing environment, cutting annual cost on toner, hardware, and maintenance.
+*    Established relations with various print vendors to implement a replacement of in-place printing environment, cutting annual cost on toner, hardware, and maintenance.
-Evaluated, and presented available options for a print environment refresh to decision- making management.
+*    Evaluated, and presented available options for a print environment refresh to decision- making management.
-Created software packages and configurations for remote deployment.
+*    Created software packages and configurations for remote deployment.

 * * *